tgnemecek/core-website/src/collections/pages/team.md

       foundation in their own personal change.
 He combines business with the human aspect and his Frisian and fresh approach is direct, open, honest and of a powerful simplicity.
-He works as an (executive) management coach, as change process faciltator and consultant on leadership development, team building, career transitions, cultural issues, strategic business planning, mergers and starting new companies.
+He works as an (executive) management coach, as change process facilitator and consultant on leadership development, team building, career transitions, cultural issues, strategic business planning, mergers and starting new companies.
 He has been working with the developer of The Balancing Act, Sharon Seivert (USA) since 2004.
 He is